nurturenature/jepsen-docker/README.md

 ----

-This repository proposes a simplification of the current Jepsen in Docker:
+This repository proposes a simplification of the [current](https://github.com/jepsen-io/jepsen/jepsen/docker) Jepsen in Docker:
 - more image based
 - more composable

 Note that:
+- images are large
-  - images are large, fully featured systemd Debian containers
+- fully featured systemd Debian containers

+### Full Jepsen Environment

 ```bash
 # build Docker images